mindee/devrel/content/newsletter/README.md

 ## Content for future editions

+### In The Developers' World

+List of interesting external articles for developers or news in the tech industry.

+- [ ] [Redis Explained](https://architecturenotes.co/redis/): A deep technical dive into all things Redis.
+Covering various Redis topologies, data persistence and process forking.

 ### Open Source Repositories

 List of Open Source repositories we shared or would like to share in our monthly newsletter.